jandejongh/jinstrument/README.md

 - Tek-2440 Digital Storage Oscilloscope -> beta.

-Many other changes (almost two years since previous release) with respect to the jinstrument framework; see the git log for details.
+Many other changes (almost two years since previous release) with respect to the jinstrument framework, instrument implementations and GUI components;
+see the git log for details.